EpiphanySoft/phylo/README.md

  - `S` - System

-The `[fswin](https://www.npmjs.com/package/fswin)` module is used to retrieve this information.
+The `[fswin](https://www.npmjs.com/package/fswin)` module is used to retrieve this information on Windows.
+On other platforms, this object contains `false` values for all of the above properties.

-A `fs.Stat` object is cached on the `File` instance by the `stat()` family of methods and a separate instance is cached on by the `statLink()` family.
+An `fs.Stat` object is cached on the `File` instance by the `stat()` family of methods and a separate instance is cached on by the `statLink()` family.
 These are lazily retrieved and then stored for future use.
 To get fresh copies, use the `restat()` family of methods.

-### FileAccess
+### File.Access

-`FileAccess` objects are succinct descriptions of read, write and execute permission masks.
-These replace the use of fs.constants.R_OK, fs.constants.W_OK and fs.constants.X_OK.
+`File.Access` objects are succinct descriptions of read, write and execute permission masks.
+These replace the use of `fs.constants.R_OK`, `fs.constants.W_OK` and `fs.constants.X_OK`.
 For example:

-    let mode = fs.statSync(file).mode;

-    if (mode & fs.constants.R_OK && mode & fs.constants.W_OK) {
-        // path is R and W
-    }

-Or using `File` and `FileAccess`:

-    if (file.access().rw) {
-        // path is R and W
-    }

-To handle the case where the file may not exist, compare:

     try {
         let mode = fs.statSync(file).mode;